HTTP-RPC/Kilo/README.md

 Remote methods are invoked by calling either `invoke:resultHandler:` or `invoke:withArguments:resultHandler:` on the service proxy.
 The first version is a convenience method for calling remote methods that don't take any arguments.
 The second takes a dictionary of argument values to be passed to the remote method.
 The first method delegates to the second, passing an empty argument dictionary.

-Scalar arguments can be any numeric type, a boolean, or a string.
-Multi-value arguments are specified as an array of any supported scalar type; e.g. `[Double]`.
+Method arguments can be any numeric type, a boolean, or a string.
+Indexed collection arguments are specified as arrays of any supported simple type (e.g. `[Double]`), and keyed collections are specified as dictionaries (e.g. `[String: Int]`).
+Dictionary arguments must use `String` values for keys.

 Both invocation methods take a result handler as the final argument.
 The result handler is a callback that is invoked upon successful completion of the remote method, as well as if the method call fails.
 The callback takes two arguments: a result object and an error object.
 If the remote method completes successfully, the first argument contains the value returned by the method, or `nil` if the method does not return a value.
 If the method call fails, the second argument will be populated with an instance of `NSError` describing the error that occurred.